Your Guide to Value Investing

-The most important thing to understand is that value investing requires a long-term mindset.
+The most important factor to understand is that value investing requires a long-term mindset.
 As economist John Maynard Keynes said, “The market can remain irrational longer than you can remain solvent.”

 The lesson is that while occasionally one’s timing is lucky and an investment pays off very quickly, even a value-focused strategy doesn’t guarantee quick gains.
-Mr. Market doesn’t always “realise” very quickly that it was wrong about a share or that it undervalued an asset.
+The stock market doesn’t always “realise” very quickly that it was wrong about a share or that it undervalued an asset.

 Value investing strategies take time to follow, but the time and effort you spend are worth it.
 Understanding and applying the value investing concepts that Benjamin Graham wrote about almost 90 years ago – and that Buffett and others have added to and improved upon since – will make you a better investor with better chances of being successful in choosing great shares.

-Figures correct at 7 September 2020.
-The Motley Fool Australia’s parent company Motley Fool Holdings Inc. owns shares of and recommends Berkshire Hathaway (B shares) and recommends the following options: long January 2021 $200 calls on Berkshire Hathaway (B shares), short January 2021 $200 puts on Berkshire Hathaway (B shares), and short June 2020 $205 calls on Berkshire Hathaway (B shares).
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of and has recommended Berkshire Hathaway (B shares).
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. has recommended the following options: long January 2023 $200 calls on Berkshire Hathaway (B shares), short January 2023 $200 puts on Berkshire Hathaway (B shares), and short January 2023 $265 calls on Berkshire Hathaway (B shares).
 The Motley Fool Australia has recommended Berkshire Hathaway (B shares).
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
-Authorised by Scott Phillips.
+Authorised by Bruce Jackson.

 Learn More About Investing with The Motley Fool